Design & Technology

 Our faculty offers excellent provision from teachers who are passionate about technology.
 We endeavour to support young people in accomplishing the highest standards as well as developing an understanding of becoming a citizen in an increasingly technological society and becoming discerning consumers.

-In Summer 2016, GCSE students achieved grades which were in line with national averages, with coursework results well above national averages.
-We pride ourselves in offering the highest quality Design & Technology provision as well as further education opportunities.
+In Summer 2019, GCSE students achieved grades which were above national averages, with coursework results well above national averages.
+The quality of our coursework was recognised by external moderators as “outstanding and innovative” We pride ourselves in offering the highest quality Design & Technology provision as well as further education opportunities.

-Our A Level Product Design course shares the success of the VI Form where we have 100% Pass rate, our 2016 A Level results place as above the national average.
+Our A Level Product Design course shares the success of the VI Form where we have 100% Pass rate, our 2019 A Level results place us significantly above the national average.
+Higher Education destination courses include BSc Architecture, BA Product Design and BSc Industrial Design.

 Design and Technology (D&T) is the inspiring, rigorous and practical subject which prepares all young people to live and work in the designed and made world.